cameronpresley/blog/docs/resume.md

 #### Accomplishments
-- In three months, we launched the Home Buying Plan, the first part of the MyRocket Dashboard where clients could work on their approach for buying their first home
+- In first three months, we launched the Home Buying Plan, the first part of the MyRocket Dashboard where clients could work on their approach for buying their first home
 - Created the launch plan for this product, coordinated the day of logistics, the quality testing, and various other aspects of launch
 - Worked with our Solution Architect on the technical approach for the API layer for MyRocket Dashboard, leveled up the team, and coordinated the on-time completion of the API so that other teams/departments could use it for their work
 - Coached other Team Leads on process improvements
 - Created a Teams Bot framework that allowed anyone to create their own bot quickly and to re-use existing bots I had created.
-- To get the engineering health of our product, I wrote a bot that calculated how long a pull request was open before being merged
+- To get the engineering health of our product, I wrote a bot that calculated how long a pull request was open before being merged, giving us insight on where in the lifecycle we were spending time
 - To help reduce the amount of toil for on-call engineers, I wrote additional bots that automated stand-ups, daily checklists, and production deployments
 - To help our department feel closer, I created a bot that would pair members of the department together to get a coffee and converse
 - Interviewed Software Engineer and Team Leader candidates